lupyuen/lupyuen.github.io/src/pio.md

 hello
 ```

-We see the values of the Registers PD_CFG2 and PD_DATA...
+We see the values of the Registers PD_CFG2 and PD_DATA (pic above)...

 ```text
 nsh> hello